 Analysis of available data and consultation with organizations providing services for special needs populations revealed a high need for a range of additional services including, but not limited to, those concerned with developmentally disabled adults.
-To address these needs, the City will support two activities that provide services to developmentally disabled adults.
-The Housing Rehabilitation Program will provide grants and deferred loans to complete necessary improvements to the dwelling to make the unit accessible.
-In addition, the City's policy for its new rental housing construction program includes a requirement to set aside a minimum number of units exclusively set aside for persons with disabilities.
-The Agreement between the City and Related for the Southridge Housing Project includes a provision requiring compliance with Title VIII of the Civil Rights Act of 1968 as amended, including Public Law 90-234.
-Therefore, the Southridge project will comply and address the accessibility needs of persons with disabilities.
+The City's policy for its new rental housing construction program includes a requirement to set aside a minimum number of units exclusively set aside for persons with disabilities.
+Any new rental project will comply with Title VIII of the Civil Rights Act of 1968 as amended, including Public Law 90-234.